apache/spark/docs/apache-airflow/howto/operator/bash.rst

 Templating
 ----------

-You can use :ref:`Jinja templates <jinja-templating>` to parameterize the ``bash_command`` argument.
+You can use :ref:`Jinja templates <concepts:jinja-templating>` to parameterize the ``bash_command`` argument.

 .. exampleinclude:: /../../airflow/example_dags/example_bash_operator.py